ijoijo/xhsi-docker/Readme.md

 ### License

 XHSI software is licensed under the GPLv2 license.
+Oracle Java JRE is licensed by the [Oracle Binary Code License](http://www.oracle.com/technetwork/java/javase/terms/license/index.html).
-The code for this docker container is licensed under the [MIT License.](LICENSE.md)
+The code for this docker container is licensed under the [MIT License](LICENSE.md).